bhusal-rj/redis/modules/redisearch.md

 - Creating the index that already exist throws an error so we must be really careful while creating the index.
 - So the best approach will be to create the index when the app first connects to redis.
 - Get the list of all different indexes that exist within the redis and if it doesnot exist than add the index.
+- To get the list of indexes we can use `FT._LIST` and returns an array of indexes

 ### Run a query.
 (FT.SEARCH)
 - Use the index find items with a particular name color and price